Tianbao365/Nuc-PF/README.md

 ## Step 2: Nucleosome State Assignments.
-MNase-ChIP-seq datasets were generated for nucleosome footprint detection and nucleosome states (Corresponding to Figure 2)
+MNase-ChIP-seq datasets were generated for nucleosome footprint detection and nucleosome states (Corresponding to Figure 2).

 ## Step 3: Transcript facort associated with dynamic nucleosome re-organization.
-Potential pioneer factors with activation of treatment condition for detecing functional nucleosome regulators.
+Potential pioneer factors with activation of treatment condition for detecing functional nucleosome regulators (Corresponding to Figure 3).